Recycling Program at a Glance

 • What do I do with my old recycling bins?

 You are welcome to keep your old blue bins and repurpose them.
 If you do not want to keep your old bins, you can bring them to any of the five customer convenience centers

 or the county landfill and we will recycle them.
 Please do not put the old bins in the garbage or recycling carts.

 • Why are we changing the recycling program?

 The State of Florida has a goal of achieving a 75% recycling rate by the year 2020.
 This basically means that 75% of the material that we throw out in our trash should be recycled.
-We are at a 33% recycling rate now so the transition to single stream recycling is just one of the many ways we are trying work with our residents and local businesses to reach 75% by 2020!
+Indian River County is currently at less than 40% so the transition to single stream recycling is just one of the many ways we are trying work with our residents and local businesses to reach 75% by 2020!

 The county provides residential curbside recycling collection for residents.
 The charge is included in your solid waste assessment in an effort to encourage recycling.
 The bins are property of Indian River County and should remain with household even if you move.

 Curbside recycling collection is provided one day per week everywhere in the county except in Indian River shores where it is collected every other week.
 Treasure Coast Refuse (Republic Services) provides curbside recycling pickup in Indian River Shores and can be reached at 772-562-6620.

 Waste Management provides curbside recycling pick up for all other areas in the county, including the City of Fellsmere, the City of Sebastian, the City of Vero Beach, and the Town of Orchid.
 The local office for Waste Management may be reached at 772-569-1776.
 If you would like to exchange your recycling and/or garbage cart for a different size, please call Waste Management at 569-1772 to have your name added to the swap out list.

 There are lots of things that can be placed in your curbside cart: